Upper Hutt: History

 Having divided the land into 100 acre block, the settlers set about clearing the land of its indigenous forest and turning it into farmland.
 Sawmillers milled larger trees, such as Totara, for building materials and burned off the remaining scrub and underbrush.

 Upper Hutt Blockhouse was built as part of a stockade in 1860, during the New Zealand Wars.

 Alarmed by unrest in Taranaki and sightings of local Māori bearing arms, settlers in the Hutt Valley lobbied for the construction of fortifications in Upper and Lower Hutt.
 The government and the military responded by constructing 2 stockades in the Hutt Valley in 1860.
 While the stockade in Upper Hutt was manned for 6 months, the threat of hostilities soon passed and neither installation ever saw hostile action.

 The railway line from Wellington reached Upper Hutt on 1 February 1876.
 The line was extended to Kaitoke at the top end of the valley, reaching there on 1 January 1878.
 The line continued over the Remutaka Ranges to Featherston in the Wairarapa as a Fell railway, opening on 12 October 1878.

 By the beginning of March 1914, the area of Upper Hutt controlled by the Upper Hutt Town Board had its own water supply.
 The supply capacity was increased when the Birchville Dam was built in 1930.
+Completed in early 1931.

 On the evening of 28 March 1914, fire broke out at the Benge and Pratt store in Main Street.
 An explosion killed 8 of the volunteers fighting the fire and destroyed the building.